paragoner1/crisis-companion/USER_WALKTHROUGH.md

 ## 🎯 **What is Solana SOS?**

-**Solana SOS** is a comprehensive emergency response app that does much more than just call for help.
-It provides professional-level medical guidance, CPR instructions, and lifeguard techniques to help you save lives when you're the only one there to help.
-Think of it as having a professional emergency medical technician in your pocket.
+**Solana SOS** is a bystander emergency response app that acts as your personal emergency medical technician.
+When you witness an emergency, the app automatically calls 911, shares your location, and then guides you through professional lifesaving techniques step-by-step until help arrives.
+Think of it as having a trained professional in your pocket, coaching you through saving someone's life.

 ---